folio-org/folio-integration-tests/README.md

 ## Environment configuration

-The VALIDATION_INTERFACE_INTEGRITY_ENABLED parameter in the mgr-tenant-entitlement module should be set to false in environments used for testing.
+The VALIDATION_INTERFACE_INTEGRITY_ENABLED parameter in the mgr-tenant-entitlements module should be set to false in environments used for testing.

 ## Running tests for a specific module in a specific environment